kragen/derctuo/long-distance-radio.md

 the little FM radio transmitters you might plug into your MP3 player, legal since 2006 in the EU and longer in the US and Canada, are only about a microwatt, 10 nW in the US, 50 nW in the UK, 25 microwatts in Japan.
-[The US allows 100 mW unlicensed AM radio transmitters][3], so I think 10 milliwatts per transmitter site ought to be reasonable,
+[The US allows 100 mW unlicensed narrowband AM radio transmitters][3], so I think 10 milliwatts per transmitter site ought to be reasonable.

 [3]: https://en.wikipedia.org/wiki/DBm

+In a memory-holed YouTube video,
-Naomi Wu recently reviewed the Ulefone Armor 3WT FRS cellphone, which includes a 2W FRS walkie-talkie, on a memory-holed YouTube video.
-She reports that in Shenzhen she can get several blocks of range.
-FRS and GMRS radios commonly transmit at such powers; [GMRS] is permitted up to 50 watts, though WP says 1-5 watts is more common in practice, and FRS in the US was limited to 500 mW until 2017; FRS commonly gets a
+Naomi Wu recently reviewed the Ulefone Armor 3WT FRS cellphone, which includes a 2W FRS walkie-talkie.
+She reports that in Shenzhen she can get several blocks of range, which is to say, several hundred meters.
+FRS and
+GMRS radios commonly transmit at such powers; [GMRS] is permitted up to 50 watts, though WP says 1-5 watts is more common in practice, and FRS in the US was limited to 500 mW until 2017; FRS commonly gets a